2020 Season Important Information & FAQs

 We need to have every name of every pool member entering the pool.
 We will need to make sure that every family agrees to the COVID-19 waiver.
 There will be a very strict entrance policy – no wandering in.
 All kids under the age of 12 will need to have one adult or caregiver present at all times.
 Families may not bring guests–we must make sure that pool members get priority this year.

-Can I use the showers?
+Can I use the bathhouse?

 How about weather and other closures?